 When you use an airbrush, you do not want a pulsating airflow that will cause an erratic spray.
 This is why it is best to have a compressor equipped with an air tank.
 The tank stores the compressed air produced by the compressor and acts as a buffer so the airflow remains smooth and constant.
-A tank also traps moisture more efficiently than a filter would.
-This is a good thing as there won’t be water droplets mixed with the paint.
+It also traps moisture more efficiently than a filter would, ensuring that water droplets don’t mix with the paint.

-Compressors with tanks usually have an automatic or “auto-stop” switch, which means that the motor of the compressor will automatically switch off when a sufficient pressure is reached.
-The motor only starts up again when the pressure is too low.
+Compressors with tanks usually have an “auto-stop” feature, which means that the compressor’s motor will automatically shut off when the pressure reaches a certain level.
+It will only start up again when the pressure drops too low.
 That way, the motor wear and noise are kept to a minimum.

 The bigger the air tank, the longer the compressed air will flow to the airbrush before the tank needs to be refilled.
 If you only plan to paint small canvases or miniatures, a small tank (3 liters) will do the trick.
-But if you plan to use your airbrush continuously for long periods of time (painting very large canvases, for example), then you will need a large tank (6 liters or more).
-Otherwise, you may be interrupted in your work and waste time waiting for the tank to refill.
+However, if you plan to use the airbrush for extended periods of time (painting very large canvases, for example), then you’ll need a larger tank (6 liters or more) to avoid interruptions in your work due to the tank needing to be refilled.